Vic Park Stadium: Project Cost Tracker Live

 The Commonwealth contribution is capped at $3.435B.
 Under the Intergovernmental Agreement, 100% of cost escalation above that figure is carried by Qld taxpayers.
 Independent analysis projects the full precinct cost at $8.49B by 2032, exposing Qld taxpayers to more than $5B in cost risk.

-• Dr Nei Peach, "Current Listing of Project Costs and Unfunded Services for Victoria Park Barrambin," April 2025 — confirms Commonwealth contribution capped at $3.435B and that under the IGA, 100% of cost escalation risk resides with the Qld taxpayer.
+• Dr Neil Peach, "Current Listing of Project Costs and Unfunded Services for Victoria Park Barrambin," April 2025 — confirms Commonwealth contribution capped at $3.435B and that under the IGA, 100% of cost escalation risk resides with the Qld taxpayer.

 The pattern is consistent.